madvorak/grammars/README.md

 # Grammars formally in Lean

-This version is for publication.
+This version is synchronized with our [technical report](https://arxiv.org/abs/2302.06420).

 ## Instructions